-FAST READ QUAD IO DTR MODE OPERATION IN QPI MODE (FRQDTR QPI, EDh)
+FAST READ QUAD IO DTR MODE OPERATION IN QPI MODE (FRQDTR, EDh)

-The FRQDTR QPI instruction utilizes all four IO lines to input the instruction code so that only two clocks are required, while the FRQDTR instruction requires that the byte-long instruction code is shifted into the device only via IO0 line in eight clocks.
-As a result, 6 command cycles will be reduced by the FRQDTR QPI instruction.
+The FRQDTR instruction in QPI mode utilizes all four IO lines to input the instruction code so that only two clocks are required, while the FRQDTR instruction requires that the byte-long instruction code is shifted into the device only via IO0 line in eight clocks.
+As a result, 6 command cycles will be reduced by the FRQDTR instruction in QPI mode.
 In addition, subsequent address and data out are shifted in/out via all four IO lines like the FRQDTR instruction.
-In fact, except for the command cycle, the FRQDTR QPI operation is exactly same as the FRQDTR.
+In fact, except for the command cycle, the FRQDTR operation in QPI mode is exactly same as the FRQDTR operation in SPI mode.